rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ### RsyncOSX and Storyboard

 *RsyncOSX* utilizes Storyboard, which is a tool for graphical design of views.
-All UI components like buttons, tables and other UI components are added and placed within the view by the developer utilizing Xcode.
-After design all UI components are connected, create bindings, to Swift code.
-This is a manual action performed by the developer.
+UI components like buttons, tables and other UI components are added and placed within the view by the developer utilizing Xcode.
+After design all UI components are connected by creating bindings to Swift code.
+The developer manually adds a reference to the Swift source code for every view  within the Storyboard.
 If the developer misses to bind a UI component, the app will crash with an nil pointer exception every time that view is exposed.

 Storyboard for the tab views:
 {{< image src="/images/Xcode/storyboard1.png" alt="" position="center" style="border-radius: 8px;" >}}